enzymejs/enzyme/docs/api/ShallowWrapper/contains.md

 # `.contains(nodeOrNodes) => Boolean`

-Returns whether or not the current wrapper has a node anywhere in it's render tree that looks like the one passed in.
+Returns whether or not the current wrapper has a node anywhere in its render tree that looks like the one passed in.